Yemaye/effectivepopulation/README.md

-**China_Ns.csv** - Results: estimates of parameter N* per city **China_Ns_lower.csv** - Results: lower confidence interval for parameter N* per city **China_Ns_upper.csv** - Results: upper confidence interval for parameter N* per city **true_sol.csv** - Results: solution to the determenistic system of equation for given settings
+**China_Ns.csv** - Results: estimates of parameter N* per city **China_Ns_lower.csv** - Results: lower confidence interval for parameter N* per city **China_Ns_upper.csv** - Results: upper confidence interval for parameter N* per city

-The data (simulated or real) in .csv is analysed using FixedGamma.jl, where relative parameters are computed using fixed gamma method.
-These parameters include the effective population size (N*), infection rate (beta), etc. Note that simulated data do not have any headings for rows, so there are some difference in the way how you work with data.

-MappingOutbreak.r is used to locate selected Chinese cities.
-The cities are clustered according to the number of maximum infected (Imax) in a day.
-Red denotes that outbreaked reached over 1000 currently infected in at least one day.
-Similarly, the other colors denote, orange: 250-999, yellow: 100-249 and green: 50-99 respectively.
-The code produces figure 2 in paper.
+## Simulated outbreaks - 'Simulated Data'

+This folder contains simulated outbreak data, for the main text analysis where 1000 outbreaks are simulated under 6 scenarios and for the supplementary comparison with the SDS approach.

+Files:
+**infec_####_##.csv** - Data: contains 1000 simulated outbreaks for the simulation scenario described by the #.
+The first 3-4 digits represent the true population size (500-1000-5000).
+The second pair of digits represent the basic reproduction number (1.5,2.5,3.5).
+**true_sol.csv** - Deterministic system solution for the 6 scenarios simulated above.
+**Sellke_infec_####_##.csv** -  Data: contains simulated outbreaks using SDS approach for supplementary analysis. # has the same meaning as above.
+Note, only the first 20 outbreaks in each csv were used.

+## Analysis scripts - 'FixedGammaChina.jl/FixedGammaSimulated.jl'
+These scripts perform the data (simulated or China COVID-19) analysis: fitting an SIR model using least squares to estimate the effective population size (N*) and infection rate (beta), given a fixed value of removal rate gamma. csv files containing the parameter estimates are output.

+## Plotting script - PlotAnalysis.r
+This script contains code to produce the manuscript plots (Figures 1, 3-7, S1, S2), using data and the output csv files generated in the above FixedGamma.jl scripts.

+## Simulating outbreaks - SimulatingData.r
-SimulatingData.r allows to produce simulated outbreak data that FixedGamma.jl can work with.
-There are two types of simulations.
-The first one used the Gillepsie algorithm and it is the main one for this paper.
-Given rates and the population size, the code gives the infected and removed data.
-We have 6 settings for which we test the fixed gamma method.
-The second simulation uses survival dynamical system introduced by KhudaBukhsh et al. Along with the simulation, the population size can be computed.
-In this manner, two methods can be compared.
-Simulated outbreak data is contained in folder "Simulated data".
+This script produces the simulated outbreak data in folder 'Simulated Data', for use in FixedGammaSimulated.jl.
+There are two types of simulations: the first uses the Gillepsie algorithm for the simulation study in the main text of this paper, the second uses the survival dynamical system approach introduced by KhudaBukhsh et al. [https://doi.org/10.1098/rsfs.2019.0048] used in the supplementary analysis.

-PlotAnalysis.r contains several codes to produce various plots (Figure 1, 3-7 and S1, S2).
-It mainly uses data and the results of FixedGamma.jl, i.e. N* and other parameter estimates.
-However, when analysing the real data, one needs other relevant information.
-In our case, there are tables containing information on census population size of selected, Chinese cities and distances to Wuhan.
-For further analysis, other data points must also be present in the table format such Imax and final size (Rinfinity).
-The clustering according to Imax (thus matching MappingOutbreak.jl) is done whenever possible.
-If there are different settings involved, then each setting data must be analysed separately and then combined in a grid.
-The code does not produce any number, such as averages, however, these computations can be performed along the way using few commands.
+## Mapping of China data - MappingOutbreak.r
+This script creates a map for the 53 Chinese cities used in the COVID-19 analysis, where cities are coloured according to their maximum daily active cases (Imax) - figure 2 in paper.

 any questions can be addressed to madi dot yerlanov dot colorado dot edu